EU Licensed4.8/5

 Can Ozempic cause eye problems?

-Ozempic does not directly damage the eyes.
-Rapid HbA1c improvement can temporarily worsen pre-existing diabetic retinopathy.
+Ozempic does not directly harm the eyes.
+But a fast HbA1c improvement can briefly worsen existing diabetic retinopathy (diabetes-related eye damage).
 SUSTAIN 6 reported retinopathy complications in 3.

-0% of the semaglutide group versus 1.8% on placebo, primarily in patients with existing eye disease.
+0% of the semaglutide group, against 1.8% on placebo.
+These were mainly in people who already had eye disease.

 Should I have an eye test before starting Ozempic?

-Ensure your NHS diabetic eye screening is up to date.
-If your last screen was over 12 months ago, arrange one before starting.
+Make sure your NHS diabetic eye screening is up to date.
+If your last screen was over 12 months ago, arrange one before you start.

 Why does rapid blood sugar improvement worsen retinopathy?

-The ischaemic retina releases growth factors that trigger harmful new blood vessel formation and swelling.
+The starved retina then releases growth factors.
+These trigger harmful new blood vessels and swelling.

 Will Ozempic affect my vision permanently?

-The early worsening of retinopathy is typically temporary, lasting 3 to 6 months.
-Long-term glycaemic control reduces overall retinopathy progression.
+The early worsening of retinopathy is usually short-lived, lasting 3 to 6 months.
+Good blood sugar control over time lowers overall retinopathy progression.

-Macular oedema, if it develops, responds well to anti-VEGF treatment.
+If swelling at the macula (macular oedema) develops, it responds well to anti-VEGF treatment.

 Do I need extra eye screening while on Ozempic?